noraworld/dotfiles/macos/README.md

 2. Log out and back in, or restart your Mac
 </details>

+## Licensed applications list
+The list of applications whose license should be activate or deactivate before you use or disuse the Mac computer.

+- Alfred

 ## Untracked applications
 The following macOS applications (not chcked) have not been tracked in Homebrew Cask (`Brewfile` and `Brewfile.lock.json`) yet.
 These will be managed with Homebrew Cask in the future.